Tini (singer): 2012–2014: Breakthrough with Violetta

 Stoessel also participated in the television programs The U-Mix Show and Disney Planet for Disney Channel Latin America.
 In 2014, she voiced a brief role for the Italian dubbed version of the Disney animated film Monsters University.
 In May 2014, Stoessel released her first book, a co-authored biography called "Simplemente Tini", about her upbringing and eventual rise to international popularity.
-That same month, she held a free musical concert near the Monument to the Carta Magna and Four Regions of Argentina, organized by the city government of Buenos Aires, under the slogan "Cuidemos el planeta".
+That same month, she held a free musical concert near the Monument to the Carta Magna and Four Regions of Argentina, organised by the city government of Buenos Aires, under the slogan "Cuidemos el planeta".
 The fifth Violetta soundtrack, Gira mi canción was released on 18 July 2014, featuring Stoessel on several tracks.
 All Violetta soundtrack albums went platinum or higher; Mashable called them "the brightest and bubbliest pop [soundtracks] you'll ever hear".
 In September 2014, Stoessel performed at a charity football match Partido Interreligioso por la Paz, convened by Pope Francis at the Stadio Olimpico in Rome where she sang "Nel Mio Mondo" and the cover version of John Lennon's song "Imagine".

 Violetta became one of the most successful non-American and non-English-language Disney projects.
 It was broadcast across over 140 countries and dubbed in 15 languages.
 Having expanded to music, touring, and merchandising, over 3 million soundtrack albums, 3 million books, and 1 million diaries were sold globally.
 According to Disney, Violetta was one of its five most successful franchises in Europe at the time.
 Financial Times stated that it had become a "significant franchise in the intellectual property portfolio [owned by Disney]" and a "global property" despite not airing on linear television in the United States.
 Variety cited the series and its success as one of the factors for turning TV "into the company's most powerful brand ambassador".
 Mashable named it one of the best Disney programs by Latino creators.